dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 ## Time Commitment/complexity

 You should plan to spend at least 10 hours on this.
-The workload of this course overall is at a minimum 10 hours a week — if you spend less your final product may suffer and you will make the world sad.
+The workload of this course overall is at a minimum 10 hours a week (outside of class) — if you spend less your final product may suffer and you will make the world sad.

 ## Teams